 In Three Extremes a female character bleeds from the mouth right after she killed the offspring in her womb.

 In Apache Gold, Klekih-petra, an old man who is a white father to the Indians dies with the ominous blood, being murdered by Santer.
 He doesn't die immediately and begs Winnetou, a future Apache chief, to save the peace.

 In Fruitvale Station, Oscar Grant sports this after being shot.
 Sure enough, the doctors reveal that he has been hit in the lung and that the damage is so severe that it had to be removed.
 This proves to be futile, as they are unable to stop his internal bleeding and he eventually dies.

-In Higher Learning, a gunshot victim has this.
+In Higher Learning, a gunshot victim spits up blood.
 Sure enough, she rapidly dies.